habtse/3D-ATOMIC-ORBITAL-SIMULATION/README.md

 # 3D-ATOMIC-ORBITAL-SIMULATION

+Project Description

+The main goal of this project is to visualize and simulate the structure of atomic orbitals that we have learnt in lower grades.

+project Usefulness

+This project used for any one who wants to know about orbitals structure and it supports him/her by showing the 3d structure of orbitals this makes him/her to understand more about the orbitals structure rather than learning theoretically.

 Group members

+         Name                  ID
-    Hailemariam Kefale --UGR/0652/12
+    Hailemariam Kefale    UGR/0652/12
-    Habtamu Tsegaye --UGR/7096/12
+    Habtamu Tsegaye       UGR/7096/12

-Description

-The main goal of this computer graphics project is to visualize and simulate the structure of atomic orbitals that we have learnt in lower grades.